kyleconroy/python-twilio2/docs/index.rst

 Upgrade Plan
 ==================

 `twilio-python` 3.0 introduced backwards-incompatible changes to the API.
-However, a backwards-compatible API is still offered.
-See the `Upgrade Guide` for step-by-step instructions for migrating to 3.0.
+See the :doc:`/upgrade-guide` for step-by-step instructions for migrating to 3.0.
+In many cases, the same methods are still offered, just in different locations.

 API Reference
 ==================